Speaker

 Tallinn, Estonia

 Anton is a Developer Advocate in the Kotlin team at JetBrains.
 With a professional background in server-side development, Anton has been building tools for developers for more than ten years.
-Recognized as a Java Champion since 2014, he often presents as a speaker at large software conferences and contributes to the Kotlin YouTube channel.
+Recognized as a Java Champion since 2014, he often speaks at software conferences and contributes to the Kotlin YouTube channel.

 Awards